dotnet/docs/docs/csharp/language-reference/attributes/nullable-analysis.md

 ---
 # Attributes for null-state static analysis

-In a nullable context, the compiler performs static analysis of code to determine the null state of all reference type variables:
+In a nullable enabled context, the compiler performs static analysis of code to determine the *null-state* of all reference type variables:

-- *not null*: Static analysis determines that a variable is assigned a non-null value.
+- *not-null*: Static analysis determines that a variable has a non-null value.
-- *maybe null*: Static analysis can't determine that a variable is assigned a non-null value.
+- *maybe-null*: Static analysis can't determine that a variable is assigned a non-null value.

-You can apply attributes that provide information to the compiler about the semantics of your APIs.
-These attributes help to define the *nullability contract* for your API.
-The contract helps the compiler perform static analysis of any code that calls your API.
-For example, if the compiler determines that a variable may be null, and your code doesn't check that before dereferencing the variable, it issues a warning.
+These states enable the compiler to provide warnings when you may dereference a null value, throwing a <xref:System.NullReferenceException?displayProperty=nameWithType>.
+These attributes provide the compiler with semantic information about the *null-state* of arguments, return values, and object members based on the state of arguments and return values.
+The compiler provides more accurate warnings when your APIs have been properly annotated with this semantic information.

 This article provides a brief description of each of the nullable reference type attributes and how to use them.
-All the examples assume C# 8.0 or newer and that the code is in a nullable context.

 Let's start with an example.
-Imagine your library has the following API to retrieve a resource string:
+Imagine your library has the following API to retrieve a resource string.
+This method was originally written before C# 8.0 and nullable annotations:

 :::code language="csharp" source="snippets/NullableAttributes.cs" ID="TryGetExample" :::

 The preceding example follows the familiar `Try*` pattern in .NET.
-There are two reference arguments for this API: the `key` and the `message` parameter.
-This API has the following rules relating to the nullness of these arguments:
+There are two reference parameters for this API: the `key` and the `message`.
+This API has the following rules relating to the *null-state* of these parameters:

 - Callers shouldn't pass `null` as the argument for `key`.
 - Callers can pass a variable whose value is `null` as the argument for `message`.
 - If the `TryGetMessage` method returns `true`, the value of `message` isn't null.
-If the return value is `false,` the value of `message` (and its null state) is null.
+If the return value is `false,` the value of `message` is null.

-The rule for `key` can be expressed by the variable type: `key` should be a non-nullable reference type.
+The rule for `key` can be expressed succinctly in C# 8.0: `key` should be a non-nullable reference type.
 The `message` parameter is more complex.
-It allows `null` as the argument, but guarantees, on success, that `out` argument isn't null.
+It allows a variable that is `null` as the argument, but guarantees, on success, that the `out` argument isn't `null`.
 For these scenarios, you need a richer vocabulary to describe the expectations.

-C# 8 introduced several attributes to express additional information about the null state of variables.
-Any code you wrote before C# 8 introduced nullable reference types was *null oblivious*.
-That means any reference type variable may be null, but null checks aren't required.
-Once your code is *nullable aware*, those rules change.
-Reference types should never be the `null` value, and nullable reference types must be checked against `null` before being dereferenced.

-The rules for your APIs are likely more complicated, as you saw with the `TryGetValue` API scenario.
-Many of your APIs have more complex rules for when variables can or can't be `null`.
-In these cases, you'll use one of the attributes in the following table to express those rules.
+The `NotNullWhen` attribute, described below describes the *null-state* for the argument used for the `message` parameter.

 > [!NOTE]
 > Adding these attributes gives the compiler more information about the rules for your API.
 When calling code is compiled in a nullable enabled context, the compiler will warn callers when they violate those rules.
 These attributes don't enable more checks on your implementation.